Macro coverage with fibre or microwave backhaul for concentrated village or township demand.

 FWA gives the business case a practical broadband anchor where mobility alone would not justify the investment.

-Auckland-based engineering.
+Auckland-based delivery.
 Bring the region.
-We will scope access, CPE, transport, and the service model.
+We will scope access, CPE, backhaul, and the service model.

 Contact engineering